cehteh/unsynn/COOKBOOK.md

 created with the `unsynn!` macro as well for the `Either::parser()` method.
 This covers all normal cases.

-When one needs to implement disunct parsers manually this has to be taken into account.
+When one needs to implement disjunct parsers manually this has to be taken into account.
 This is then done by creating an [`Error`] with [`ErrorKind::NoError`] by `let mut err = Error::no_error()` within the `Parser::parse` implementation.
 Then any parser that is called subsequently tries to `err.upgrade(Item::parser(..))` which handles storing the